-Use of the Depreciation Module to calculate depreciation, calculate Section 179 deduction and bonus depreciation, and to calculate the actual vehicle expenses that can be deducted based on mileage, is generally recommended since the module allows for greater flexibility in completing Form 4562, and all of the assets and their depreciation information carry forward to the following year's tax return.
+Use of the Depreciation Module to calculate depreciation, Section 179 deduction and bonus depreciation, and the actual vehicle expenses that can be deducted based on mileage, is generally recommended since the module allows for greater flexibility in completing Form 4562, and all of the assets and their depreciation information carry forward to the following year's tax return.
 (For more information about using the Depreciation Module in Schedules C, E, and F, click here.)

 On the other hand, if you use other software to maintain asset records and calculate depreciation, that information can be entered directly onto Form 4562, bearing in mind several important caveats: